fatfish-lab/aquarium-documentation/src/web/workspaces/index.md

 | ![Focus workspaces](/_medias/screenshots/focus-workspaces.webp) | ![Studio workspaces](/_medias/screenshots/studio-workspaces.webp) |
 | Workspaces are regrouped by need (assets manager, shots manager, ...) | Workspaces are regrouped by location.
 You need to go the the correct folder to be able to active the workspace you want. |

+In both interfaces, you give you a quick access to your favorite workspaces.
+In the focus interface they are displayed in the left sidebar, and in the studio interface they are displayed above the active workspace.

 # Workspace types

 We created several workspaces, to fit specific project management needs : [shots manager](./shotsmanager.md), [assets manager](./assetsmanager.md), [timeline](./timeline.md), ...
 You can explore the rest of this section to learn more about each of them.